Ontario's OHIP Card: The Definitive Guide

 Did your OHIP card expire?
 You can renew your Ontario health card for free online at ServiceOntario or in-person at a ServiceOntario centre.
 Both older red and white OHIP cards and newer OHIP photo cards are eligible for renewal.
 After submitting your renewal request, you can expect to receive your new OHIP card by mail within four to six weeks.

-Renew your OHIP card online
+Renew OHIP card online

 • Your most recent health card